ezr-ondrej/cv/index.md

 **Technical leadership**: Guide team of 5 engineers to shift from delivering self hosted product to deliver full-stack development for SaaS with 99.9% uptime.

-**Organizational Impact**: Guided team through reorganizations to put backend, frontend and quality engineering to single team.
+**Organizational Impact**: Guided team through few reorganizations.
+Ensured the culture of open decision-making and transparency across organizational levels.
+I've bridged many teams to talk together and collaborate effectively.
-It helped stream-line decision making and simplify delivery process.

 **Mentorship**: Mentor engineers in system design, open source contribution, and technical leadership.
-All the engineers I've led are regarded as high performers and great to collaborate with.

-**Culture**: Champion open decision-making and transparency across organizational levels.
-Bridged many teams to talk together more and collaborate more closely.

 ### Key Projects